One of the most significant benefits of the podcasting medium is that it allows creators to blur the lines between fiction and reality.

 This is the perfect podcast to start with if you are new to anthology podcasts or new to horror podcasts altogether.

 The White Vault

-However, as the days tick by, and the snows grow heavier, the team finds themselves trapped in the outpost until it becomes practically impossible to leave.
+However, as the days tick by and the snows grow heavier, the team finds themselves trapped in the outpost until it becomes practically impossible to leave.

-This means that the show doesn’t simply get your spine-tingling, but it will also have you cowering for cover beneath your bedsheets!
+The show doesn’t simply get your spine-tingling, but it will also have you cowering for cover beneath your bedsheets!

-The audio-diary format also helps to make the events of the story seem more real, which in turn lends the situation a whole new level of creepiness!
+The audio-diary format also helps make the events of the story seem more real, which in turn lends the situation a whole new level of creepiness!